vedranvuk/commandline/README.md

 // Create new parser.
 parser := New()

+// Parser allows for a single unnamed command in root command definitions to
+// allow the command line not to start with a command but parameters instead.
+// If it is registered it must be the root command of all commands.
+//
 // Register a special "global flags" handler command that is automatically
 // invoken if any of it's flags is specified by command line arguments and
-// skipped if no "global flags" is given in arguments. cmd, err := parser.AddCommand("", "Global params", cmdGlobal)
+// skipped if no "global flags" is given in arguments and the command line
+// starts with a command.
+cmd, err := parser.AddCommand("", "Global params", cmdGlobal)

 // Register an optional "verbose" param on "global flags" command.